arunpn/mortar-pagerank/README.md

 # What's inside

-## Control Script
+## Control Scripts

-The file ./controlscripts/pagerank.py is the top level script that we're going to run in Mortar.
+The file ./controlscripts/twitter-pagerank.py is the top level script that we're going to run in Mortar.
 Using [Embedded Pig](http://help.mortardata.com/reference/pig/embedded_pig) this Jython code is responsible for running our various pig scripts in the correct order and with the correct parameters.

+The file ./controlscripts/my-pagerank is a copy of twitter-pagerank with the default parameters removed, and extra comments added to help you configure it to run PageRank on your own data.

 For easier debugging of control scripts all print statements are included in the pig logs shown on the job details page in the Mortar web application.